-Residents across Westminster who currently receive a ‘Meals on Wheels’ service through a Council contracted service by Sodexo have been left worried and confused about upcoming changes that will see the contract ended and not renewed on September 30th.
+Residents across Westminster who currently receive a ‘Meals on Wheels’ service through a Council contractor, Sodexo, have been left worried and confused about changes that will see the contract ended and not renewed on September 30th.

-Westminster Labour Group Leader Cllr Adam Hug said “There needs to be urgent clarity from Westminster Council about what exactly their plans for meals on wheels are going to be when the current contract ends in September.
+Westminster Labour Group Leader Cllr Adam Hug said “There needs to be urgent clarity from Westminster Council about what exactly their plans for are for meals on wheels when the current contract ends in September.

-If Westminster is not going to provide this service for the elderly that many rely on there needs to be urgent clarity on how they will ensure all residents, particularly the most vulnerable, are able to get regular hot meals.
-They will need will need to ensure all residents are not left paying more or forced to cook ready meals if this would not be practical or desirable for them.
-The council must also ensure that these changes don’t lead to even greater social isolation.”
+If Westminster is not going to provide this service for the elderly which many rely on, there needs to be urgent clarity on how they will ensure all residents, particularly the most vulnerable, are able to get regular hot meals.
+They need to ensure all residents are not left paying more or forced to cook ready meals if this would not be practical or desirable for them.
+The Council must also ensure that these changes don’t lead to even greater social isolation.”